presented by hptek

 16 week training programs

-Our dedicated cycling coach Dr Stephen Lane has developed three dedicated training plans to help you smash your goals on the bike.
-The programs assume you will commence the first week with some kilometres already in the legs.
-Week one kicks off 16 November 2020.
+Your dedicated cycling coach Dr. Stephen Lane has developed three tailored training programs (with different volumes of training) to help smash your #Peaks2022 goals.
+The programs assume you will kick-off week one on Monday 22 November with some base kilometres already in the legs.

 The low volume training program will average 10 hours of training a week.Download now